 People with heart disease and high triglycerides may need medication to bring down their levels.

 - Fibrates can lower triglycerides.
 They modestly improve cholesterol levels, too.

 - Fish oil with omega-3 fatty acids can help keep triglycerides under control.
 Ask your doctor whether you should use prescription fish oil.
 Omega-3 acids from plant sources like flaxseed may help.

 - Niacin (nicotinic acid) can lower triglycerides by up to 50%.
 It's available as a non-prescription supplement and as a prescription drug.

 - Statins are the standard drug for treating unhealthy cholesterol levels to reduce 'bad' cholesterol level and reduce your risk of heart disease.
 They also lower triglycerides.
-Statins are the only cholesterol medication that have been proven to reduce future risk of heart attacks and strokes, although some doctors recommend fibrates, fish oil, or niacin as well.

 Remember that to stay healthy and keep your triglycerides down, you still have to focus on improving your lifestyle.